Yannickgregoire/Bloom/README.md

 - OK: meshes, camera (to be fixed), point lights, animations (to be fixed), textures
 - NOT SURE: spot lights should be exported, but can not see where they are in gltf-viewer... -> investigate the loaded scene programmatically
 - KO: directional lights, materials

+### webraytracer by alexandra.dk

+super cool because it is a real raytracer, work could be achieved by generating all meshes for each objects in blender, exported in collada

+BUT stucked by the limitation of memory due to compilation of the code using webassembly in bundle.js > flag ALLOW_MEMORY_GROWTH should be set to 1

+contact: thomas.kjeldsen@alexandra.dk, could be solved by contacting him, but no garantee